The 2025 San Diego Day of Trauma

 For the purpose of recertification, the American Nurses Credentialing Center, American Academy of Nurse Practitioners Certified Program (AANPCP) and the American Association of Nurse Practitioners (AANP) accept AMA PRA Category 1 Credit(s)™ issued by organizations accredited by the ACCME.

-This course will be reviewed by San Diego County EMS Provider #37-230 for contact hours.
+This course has been approved by San Diego County EMS Provider #37-0219 for 6.5 contact hours.

 Physician Assistants